 What is a Treasurer?

-Treasurers, also known as financial managers in certain job settings, are experts in finance who directly oversee the long-term and short-term budgetary goals of a business or an organization.
-Another interchangeable job title used to describe treasurers is financial officer, the preferred term in the corporate business world.
-In a large corporation the chief financial officer presides over the financial decision making process of the entire company's portfolio of investments and acquisitions.
+A treasurer, also known as a certified treasury professional in certain job settings, is an expert in finance who directly oversees the long-term and short-term budgetary goals of a business or an organization.
+Another interchangeable job title used to describe a treasurer is a financial officer, the preferred term in the corporate business world.
+In a large corporation, the chief financial officer presides over the financial decision-making process of the entire company's portfolio of investments and acquisitions.

 What does a Treasurer do?

-Depending upon the type of employment setting, the job duties of financial managers may vary from business to business and from organization to organization.
-For example, the job duties of a financial manager employed by a municipal government body in the United States or Canada differ slightly from the job duties of a financial manager employed by a large energy company.
-Government-employed financial managers tend to focus more on budgetary appropriations procedures unique to the job, but financial managers in the private sector tend to focus more on special financial sector regulations and tax laws.
+Depending upon the type of employment setting, the job duties of a treasurer may vary from business to business and from organization to organization.
+For example, the job duties of a treasurer employed by a municipal government body in the United States or Canada differ slightly from the job duties of a treasurer employed by a large energy company.
+Government-employed treasurers tend to focus more on budgetary appropriations procedures unique to the job, but treasurers in the private sector tend to focus more on special financial sector regulations and tax laws.

 In another manner of speaking, treasurers employed by a large insurance company would spend a great deal of time preparing financial forecasts based upon the analysis of past and projected financial activity reports.
 Treasurers work tirelessly to prepare the final financial documents that are used to make recommendations to executives or a board of directors.
 Without this rather detailed financial analysis, large insurance companies would not be able to make the decision to offer improved coverage to their customers.

-Financial officers may also directly oversee a business or organization's in-house financial department.
-These job duties of financial officers consist of discovering inventive strategies to reduce workplace costs and raise efficiency.
-Financial officers may achieve this goal by supervising the day-to-day operations of employees charged with producing financial reports and updated budgets.
+Treasurers may also directly oversee a business or organization's in-house financial department.
+These job duties consist of discovering inventive strategies to reduce workplace costs and raise efficiency.
+Treasurers may achieve this goal by supervising the day-to-day operations of employees charged with producing financial reports and updated budgets.

 What is the workplace of a Treasurer like?

-Financial managers typically work in an office setting.
-Banks, manufacturers, or insurance companies are the types of businesses that employ at least one financial manager.
+Treasurers typically work in an office setting.
+Banks, manufacturers, or insurance companies are the types of businesses that employ at least one treasurer.
 Within large corporations, the company may keep hundreds of financial professionals on staff, overseen by the corporate chief financial officer.